nandoflorestan/bag/README.rst

 **Documentation** is at http://docs.nando.audio/bag/latest/

-The library, tested on Python 3.4 and 3.5, is hosted at https://github.com/nandoflorestan/bag where you can do your bug reports and pull requests.
+The library, tested on Python 3.5 and 3.6, is hosted at https://github.com/nandoflorestan/bag where you can do your bug reports and pull requests.

 - bag 0.8.0 is the last version that supported Python 2.6.
 - bag 0.9.0 is the last version that supported Python 2.7.
-  Many modules probably still work with Python 2.7, but I do not intend to bother testing on Python 2 anymore.
+- bag 1.3.0 is the last version that supported Python 3.4.
+- bag 2.x uses Python 3.5's "typing" module for gradual typing.

 This version of **bag** was published with
 `releaser <https://pypi.python.org/pypi/releaser>`_.